 In Vilnius, the Bank of Lithuania is situated at two different locations: the intersection of Gedimino avenue and Totorių street (Gedimino pr.
 6, Totorių g.
 2 and 4) and in the borough of Žirmūnai.
-Another part of the Bank of Lithuania is located in Kaunas at the intersection of Maironis and Donelaitis streets.
+Part of the Bank of Lithuania is also located in Kaunas at the intersection of Maironis and Donelaitis streets.

 Bank of Lithuania building in Vilnius at night time